danprince/melange/README.md

 # Melange

-- Files starting with _ or . are ignored
 - Files ending with .md become .html
 - Every file is templated into _theme.html if it exists, if not use the default theme